-Cllr John Conway, who resigned from the Tory group a few months ago after calling Cllr Taylor a “dictator” and is now leader of the Non-aligned group, tabled the original motion on Monday, September 30, with backing from former Cornwall Council leader, Independent councillor Julian German.
+Launceston’s Cllr John Conway, who resigned from the Conservative group a few months ago after calling Cllr Taylor a “dictator” and is now leader of the non-aligned group, tabled the original motion on Monday, September 30, with backing from former Cornwall Council leader, Independent councillor Julian German.

 There was a spat with officers when opposition councillors said there was nothing in the constitution stating there is a time limit on such moves.